-The Company has established policies, procedures and controls for measuring, monitoring and controlling credit, liquidity, interest rate, foreign exchange and market risk which is reviewed regularly by management.
-The Company continuously modifies and enhances its credit and risk management policies and measurement and reporting systems to reflect changes in markets, products and best practice risk management processes.
+The Company has established policies, procedures and controls for measuring, monitoring and controlling credit, liquidity, interest rate, foreign exchange and market risk, which is reviewed regularly by management in-charge of respective risk areas.
+The Company continuously revise and enhances its credit and risk management policies and measurement and reporting systems to reflect changes in markets, products and best practice risk management processes.
 The internal auditors also perform regular audits to ensure compliance with the policies and procedures.